 Looking at the ANI web site they are offering many options for climbing expeditions, in the Ellsworth Mountains, Dronning Maud Land, or the Trans-Antarctic in general.
 How can any climber not want to go on one of these trips?
 There are so many peaks to explore.
 One wouldn't have to look far to find worthy peaks unclimbed waiting for your name on it.
 Even if you are an experienced alpine climber I recommend you consider inviting someone with polar experience along.
 And if you want someone to tell tall stories while cooking your dinner, I'm available.

 Crossing Antarctica without powered support remains one of the most daunting human endurance challenges.
 I'm sure anyone contemplating such a trip is aware that Antarctica has special challenges, and much research is required.
 I would highly recommend not only contacting people who have undertaken similar challenges, but also hiring a professional field guide who has extensive experience in Antarctica to help with planning.
 Some of the advantages include having someone that is familiar with emergency procedures of the national Antarctic programs, having personal contacts within these programs to help with permits etc, to having someone with a good feel for weather considerations and food and equipment options based on personal experience in Antarctica.
 I would highly recommend Andy Cianchi who was the Field Officer at Casey my second summer there, and who took me to Gaussberg and Mount Brown as his assistant.

-This article has been read 2211 times.
 Photo credits: Darryn Schneider.